Katherine Van Winkle Palmer: Education

-Katherine attended the University of Washington to study paleontology under the mentorship of Professor Charles E. Weaver (1880-1958).
+Katherine attended the University of Washington to study paleontology under the mentorship of Professor Charles E. Weaver.
 She worked as Weaver's research assistant and investigated the largely unknown paleontology of the state of Washington.

 Palmer completed her fieldwork during 1916-1917 for her senior thesis on Age Determinants within Faunal Provinces.
 She wrote her thesis on the Oligocene fossils found in the Chehalis Valley in Washington.
 In 1918, Palmer graduated with her Bachelor of Science degree from the University of Washington, and published her senior thesis during that same year.
 She was a member of the Alpha Delta Pi chapter.

 For a short period, Katherine was working as a post-graduate lab assistant under Dr. Charles E. Weaver, who focused his study on Tertiary fauna.
-With Dr. Weaver's recommendation, Palmer applied for and received a Goldwyn Smith Fellowship (1918-1920) to accomplish graduate work at Cornell University under the East Coast Paleogene expert, Gilbert D. Harris (1864-1952).
+With Dr. Weaver's recommendation, Palmer applied for and received a Goldwyn Smith Fellowship (1918-1920) to accomplish graduate work at Cornell University under the East Coast Paleogene expert, Gilbert D. Harris.

-Following this, during (1921-1925) Palmer received an assistantship in Paleontology and Historical Geology to continue her work with Professor Harris helping him create the Paleontological Research Institution.
+Following this, from 1921 to 1925 Palmer held an assistantship in Paleontology and Historical Geology to continue her work with Professor Harris helping him create the Paleontological Research Institution.
 Katherine wanted to become a student of Harris's because at the time, not only was he the Paleogene expert on the East Coast, but the only professor in the Geology department who accepted women as students.
-Palmer would return to the University of Washington in 1922 for a short time, but she would never stay there full-time.
 Palmer printed out her thesis by typesetting and making the ink plates herself on Harris's very own printing press.

 After graduation, Palmer went to Ithaca, New York, where she had been awarded a scholarship for graduate study at Cornell University.
 While at Cornell, she was a founder and vice-president of Sigma Delta Epsilon (now Graduate Women in Science).
 She continued her education at Cornell University, where she received her PhD in 1925.